No one should have to suffer through mental, emotional, or physical concerns silently or alone.

 - Mindfulness is necessary.
 Our world goes so fast, and it’s hard to stop and notice what’s around you or what’s going through your mind.
 And I think this is where many of us have problems.
 We need more mindfulness in our lives.

-Modern Day OM is about little, real-world ways to fit self-care, mindfulness, and intuitiveness into your life in a way that works for you.
+Modern Day OM is about little, real-world, evidence-based ways to fit self-care, mindfulness, and intuitiveness into your life in a way that works for you.

 My main mission is to help you feel like you aren’t alone and to shed light on reasons why we struggle and how we can help ourselves navigate this world with a healthy perspective.